Hillary Clinton 2016 presidential campaign: Strategy and tactics

 Clinton campaign strategists reportedly believed that a strong liberal campaign would mobilize the same voters who swept Barack Obama to victory in 2008 and 2012.
 Her strategy of embracing Obama's policies proved highly effective with African American Democratic voters in the South Carolina Democratic primary.

 By March 2016 Clinton's nomination seemed likely, so efforts turned to structuring a campaign against Donald Trump, the presumptive Republican nominee, and determining how to generate enthusiasm for Clinton among the Democratic electorate, which had not turned out in large numbers for primaries.

 Clinton began the campaign with near-universal name recognition among voters, having been First Lady, U.S. Senator, and Secretary of State.

 Focus on local issues

-When Clinton campaigned she identified local issues of interest to the Democratic voters of the state.
-For example, in Mississippi, she expressed her concern about lead levels in the water in Jackson, the capital, where it was a hot issue.
+When Clinton campaigned she identified local issues of interest to the Democratic voters of each state she visited.
+For example, in Mississippi, she expressed her concern about lead levels in the water in Jackson, the capital, where it was a major issue.

 Emphasis on experience and steady leadership

-Over the course of her campaign, Clinton emphasized her experience and record in public life, particularly as secretary of state.
+Over the course of her campaign, Clinton emphasized her experience and record in public life, particularly as U.S. Secretary of State.
 Clinton also emphasized "the need for calm, steady, experienced leadership in the White House" in times of uncertainty, as well as the need to maintain the U.S.'s alliances across the Atlantic and the world.